quinnkeast/jengoertzen-website/_books/books.md

   - title: The Joy of Abstraction
     author: Eugenia Cheng
     reading: true
-  - title: On the Back of the Turtle
+  - title: The Back of the Turtle
     author: Thomas King
     reading: true
   - title: Ordinary Monsters